convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/alert.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/alertaction_color_32x32.png
 topnav: topnavobj
 ---
-##### Defines an <i>Alert</i> component.
+##### Defines an <i>Alert</i> component. <br/>

  The Alerts are a great way to offer the user the ability to choose a specific action or list of actions.
-They also can provide the user with important information, or require them to make a decision.
+They also can provide the user with important information, or require them to make a decision.<br/>
-The return value can be accessed by the navigation stack, using <code> parent.out </code> for example.
+The return value can be accessed by the navigation stack, using <code> parent.out </code> for example.<br/>
  For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/components/#alert'>Alert</a>.

 Name | Description